What Are the Different Kinds of Car Accident Liability Claims?

 Special damages, as well as general damages, are an attempt to make accident victims whole again.
-The attorneys at the Law Offices of George Salinas understand that no amount of money will make a person whole again if they’ve suffered permanent injuries or lost a loved one in a car accident, but compensation can go a long way toward making the financial aspect of the lives of victims or family members left behind easier and less stressful.
+The attorneys at the George Salinas Injury Lawyers understand that no amount of money will make a person whole again if they’ve suffered permanent injuries or lost a loved one in a car accident, but compensation can go a long way toward making the financial aspect of the lives of victims or family members left behind easier and less stressful.
 If a case is filed on behalf of a person who died as a result of the accident—a wrongful death case—some of these expenses, such as loss of future earnings, might be significantly higher than for an injury case.

 Punitive damages are only awarded when the court finds that the defendant’s behavior was malicious, grossly negligent, or reckless.
 For example, if someone is in an accident with a semi-trailer truck and the court learns that the truck driver’s company instructed the driver to “do what he has to do to get the load delivered on time,” the court could find that the company’s behavior was willful and intentional negligence.
 In this case, the plaintiff might recover punitive damages.

 On top of making the victims whole, punitive damages are used as ‘punishment’ of the defendant—and, hopefully, a deterrent so that they don’t ever repeat the behavior that caused the plaintiff’s injuries again.
 But punitive damages are limited in Texas.
 When the court calculates punitive damages, it must also consider general and special damages.